pooraniarvind/pooraniarvind.github.io/mrm.md

 [![Winners of IRC 2018](images/IRC.jpg)](https://timesofindia.indiatimes.com/city/mangaluru/mars-rover-manipal-secures-first-place-in-indian-rover-challenge-2018/articleshow/62495964.cms "Winners of IRC 2018")

 Mars Rover Manipal participated in IRC 2018 along with teams from all over Asia.
 The event was organized by ISTE VIT and Creative Labs at Vellore Insitute of Technology, Vellore from 6th January to 8th January.
-Mars Rover Manipal perfromed very well and were declared winners with a final score of 616 points out of 760.
-The team beat the second closest opponent by a margin of 129 points.
+[Read More...](https://timesofindia.indiatimes.com/city/mangaluru/mars-rover-manipal-secures-first-place-in-indian-rover-challenge-2018/articleshow/62495964.cms)

 ## MRM bags 7th rank globally during URC 2018
 [![URC 2018](images/URC.jpg)](https://timesofindia.indiatimes.com/home/education/news/mrm-bags-7th-rank-globally-during-urc/articleshow/64668802.cms "URC 2018")
+Mars Rover Manipal (MRM), a team of students from the Manipal Institute of Technology, finished seventh out of 36 teams from across the globe in the final round of the 12th University Rover Challenge (URC) competition at Utah in the US.
+[Read More...](https://timesofindia.indiatimes.com/home/education/news/mrm-bags-7th-rank-globally-during-urc/articleshow/64668802.cms)